StephanieArgy/StephanieArgy.github.io/pcsnotes_c2_w2.md

 Can also stop on events: **Event Listener Breakpoints** (Shows all events a browser can tell the code.
 In this calass, we will be concerned only with mouse events and window events.)

+Dubugging:

+1. Run Lint.
+2. Open page, look at Console for effor messages.
+(Always ask yourself, "What does it say in the Console?")
+3. Look in Console for console.log messages.

+Sources shows everything the page has been asked to get

 ***